 Parking is a challenge everywhere, but very much problematic for those in White Plains (WP).
 No overnight parking is allowed on the streets between 2 and 6 am.
-Most meters require payment (M-Sat) start at 9am but the cut off in the evening varying by location.
+Most meters require payment (M-Sat); start at 9am but the cut off in the evening varying by location.
 Some go till midnight.

 Parking on many WP streets in the busiest areas are metered & many streets have limited parking or none at all.
 WP has numerous metered and/or permit parking lots that require a fee.
 Some monthly permits require residency.
 See the City’s website for information at cityofwhiteplains.com under City Department section on Parking & Traffic (cityofwhiteplains.com/97/parking-traffic).

-There are restaurants, stores & other businesses that offer parking for their customers or clients for free and others offer parking credit at pay lots: Bloomingdale’s, Stop & Shop, The Container Store, Thomsoms Art Supply, Sam’s of Gedney Way, WP Diner, TD Bank, Pedigree Ski Shop, CVS (at 325 and 452 Mamaroneck Ave & N Broadway), WP Chrysler Jeep Dodge, Westchester Burgers, New Deal Deli as well as stores along Mamaroneck Ave behind Saxon Pharmacy (460) & WP Bakery and UPS Store (366) where the lot is also used by CVS.
+There are restaurants, stores & other businesses that offer parking for their customers or clients for free and others offer parking credit at pay lots: Bloomingdale’s, Stop & Shop, The Container Store, Thomsoms Art Supply (behind the building), Sam’s of Gedney Way, WP Diner, TD Bank, Pedigree Ski Shop, CVS (at 325 and 452 Mamaroneck Ave & N Broadway), WP Chrysler Jeep Dodge, Westchester Burgers, New Deal Deli as well as stores along Mamaroneck Ave behind Saxon Pharmacy (460) & WP Bakery and UPS Store (366) where the lot is also used by CVS.
 Rosedale shops (Lombardi’s, K&S Cleaners, Chase, Deli and Pharmacy) offer free parking.

 U.S. Post Offices at Fisher Ave & Gedney PO offer parking.
 Burke Rehabilitation Hospital, NY Presbyterian Hospital, as well as medical offices at former St. Agnes Hospital grounds offer free parking for patients.

-Some parks offer parking (Liberty, Gardella (at Church St School but not during school hours), Gillie, Purdy House, Baldwin, Battle Hill and Delfino Park) and schools have visitor parking on their campuses.
+Some parks offer parking (Liberty, Gardella (at Church St School but not during school hrs), Gillie, Purdy House, Baldwin, Battle Hill and Delfino Park) and schools have visitor parking on their campuses.
 Parking during non-school hours is available especially to use ball fields, tennis courts & parks near-by.
 County parks offer free parking (Maple Moore Golf Course, Silver Lake Preserve & Saxon Woods).

 NY State Dept. of Labor has parking at 120 Bloomingdale Rd (parking temporarily is at Bloomingdale’s lot during construction).
 Ballard-Dullard & Mahon, Lynn & Hartnett Funeral Homes have parking lots.
 YWCA on N St, & Westchester Hills Golf Club offer parking.
 Garden Centers such as Ridgeway, Gedney & Amodio’s offer parking.
 Many religious centers offer parking for their congregants throughout the City.